jarrarhaider1214/docs/pages/user-guide/components/k8s-resources/container/container.md

 ![9](imgs/9.jpg)

+1. **Resource Quota**: A resource quota provides constraints that limit aggregate resource consumption per namespace.
+It can limit the quantity of objects that can be created in a namespace by type, as well as the total amount of compute resources that may be consumed by resources in that project.

-1. **Resource Quota**: To setup resource quota limits.
-Currently, CPU and Memory resource quota is supported.
+   > Currently, CPU and Memory resource quota is supported.
+   >
    > When allocating compute resources, each container may specify a request and a limit value for either CPU or memory.

-The quota can be configured to quota either value.
-   >
-   > **Request:** If the quota has a value specified for requests.cpu or requests.memory, then it requires that every incoming container makes an explicit request for those resources.
+2. **Limit Resources:** If the quota has a value specified for limits.cpu or limits.memory, then it requires that every incoming container specifies an explicit limit for those resources.

-   >
+   - Limits CPU: Across all pods in a non-terminal state, the sum of CPU limits cannot exceed this value.
+   - Limits Memory: Across all pods in a non-terminal state, the sum of memory limits cannot exceed this value.

-   > **Limit:** If the quota has a value specified for limits.cpu or limits.memory, then it requires that every incoming container specifies an explicit limit for those resources.
+3.  **Request Resources:** If the quota has a value specified for requests.cpu or requests.memory, then it requires that every incoming container makes an explicit request for those resources.

+   - Requests CPU: Across all pods in a non-terminal state, the sum of CPU requests cannot exceed this value.
+   - Requests Memory: Across all pods in a non-terminal state, the sum of memory requests cannot exceed this value.

 **To Configure Probing:**